JKNAUG/SignalingServer/browser_client/README.txt

 3. Start the server extension, press "Choose Folder", and choose the folder containing the client application.
 4. A new tab will open, running the web client app.

+NOTE: If you wish to change the signaling server the client connects to by default, edit the "signalingServerUri" variable in webclient.js.

 # How to use the client
 It is generally a good idea to have the console open when using the app to see the logs.
 Press Ctrl+Shift+J to open the console in Chrome.
 1. Keep the tab containing the web client open at all times.